Latin American music in the United States: 2010s continued success

 2018 was a breakthrough year for women in Latin music.
 Female artists like Dominican singer and songwriter Natti Natasha and singer and actress Becky G are a few of the young Latinas who climbed the male dominated reggaeton music charts in 2018.
 This was especially true after Becky G and Natti Natasha's song, “Sin Pajamas”, ranked in the top ten most viewed music uploads worldwide, according to Rolling Stone.

 Latin pop growth has helped non-Latin recording artist as they pair with popular Latin stars, thus increasing collaborations.
 The collaborative efforts between Spanish speaking and English speaking artist is a testament to how big the genre has gotten.
 In 2018, Latin pop appears to have been more traction than it did in the 1990s Latin boom.
-With that being said, it is a dominant force in the music industry with no signs of slowing down.

 Latin pop and other Latin music genres such as reggaeton continued to be successful in the 2020s.
 The Super Bowl LIV halftime show was co-headlined by Jennifer Lopez and Shakira, with guest appearances by J Balvin, Bad Bunny, and Lopez's daughter, Emme Muñiz in 2020.
 Bad Bunny's YHLQMDLG (2020) achieved the biggest streaming week ever for a Latin album in the United States.
 Carrie Underwood teamed up with Spanish singer David Bisbal in 2020 for a new single, “Tears of Gold.”
 The song marks Underwood's first-ever bilingual single, with both vocalists singing in English and in Spanish.

 Selena Gomez released her first Spanish-language project, Revelación, in March 2021.
 It incorporated urbano influences.
 Anitta's Envolver song became the first song by a Latin female act to reach the number one on Spotify Global Daily chart, reaching the number two on the Billboard Global 200 and the number one in Billboard Global Excl.
 U.S. The soundtrack of Encanto, Disney's 2021 animated fantasy film, written and produced by American playwright Lin-Manuel Miranda, was a viral phenomenon, enjoying widespread popularity on the internet.
 It has spent multiple weeks atop the Billboard 200 chart.
 Far Out called the phenomenon "Encanto-mania".
 The TikTok videos tagged with the hashtag "#encanto" have received more than 11.5 billion views in total, as of January 23, 2022.
 The most popular song of the soundtrack was "We Don't Talk About Bruno", a salsa tune which experienced widespread commercial success in 2022.
 "Dos Oruguitas" was nominated for the Academy Award for Best Original Song at the 94th Academy Awards.
 Christina Aguilera's Spanish-language extended play La Fuerza (2022) debuted at number two at the Latin Pop Albums chart, and was followed by the critically acclaimed studio album Aguilera the same year.